shobhitka/shobhitka.github.io/about.md

 > Whether you think you can, or think you can't, you're probably right. -- <cite>Henry Ford</cite>

-# Linux
+# Work Profile

 I have been using Linux since 1997 by way of various Red Hat distros comming in computer magazine CDs to Debian, Ubuntu and more recently Fedora.
 I have been a Linux systems engineer ever since and have enjoyed every bit of the journey.
 Using Open source technologies give me satisfaction of participating in an open community.

-Currently I am working in Intel's Open Source Technology Center (OTC) in Bangalore, India.
-Have major focus on Intel's Gen graphics driver in kernel (i915) and Android Systems.
+I have worked in Intel's Open Source Technology Center (OTC) in Bangalore, India where I had major focus on Intel's Gen graphics driver in kernel (i915) and Android Systems.
 One of the major contribution has been MIPI DSI support along with other [contributions in i915 kernel driver](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/log/?id=refs%2Ftags%2Fv4.8&qt=grep&q=Shobhit+Kumar) as author, reviewer and tester.

-Recently I have started contributing to the [android-ia](https://github.com/android-ia) open source Android project from Intel as primary author/maintainer for the [bootable live installer](https://github.com/android-ia/bootable-live-installer).
+I also contributed to the [android-ia](https://github.com/android-ia) open source Android project from Intel as primary author/maintainer for the [bootable live installer](https://github.com/android-ia/bootable-live-installer).

+Currently I am working in Amazon India with major focus on Alexa Devices.

 I also like to play with various distributions and creating customezed distros for self and fine tuning the boot process.